OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/historicalaccountlinking/README.md

     the managed user for the newly linked target object.
 Adds two relationship properties: "linkDate" specifying the date the link was created, and "active" which is set to true to indicate that the target is currently linked.
-*   script/onUnlink-managedUser_systemLdapAccounts.js  Updates the relationship entry's properties representing the linked target object with a "unlinkDate" specifying the date the target was unlinked, and sets "active" to false indicating that the target is no longer linked.
+*   script/onUnlink-managedUser_systemLdapAccounts.js  Updates the relationship entry's properties representing the linked target object with an "unlinkDate" specifying the date the target was unlinked, and sets "active" to false, indicating that the target is no longer linked.
 *   script/check_account_state_change.js  On a live sync or recon event this script will check if the ldap account state has changed.
 If the state has changed it will update the historical account properties to indicate the new state